 Whether you need to move a family heirloom dresser or a collection of heritage china, relocating with antiques poses a lot of challenges.
-Though you can work to transport these items on your own, hiring a professional antique and fine art moving company frees you up to focus on other important parts of the moving experience and life in your new home.

 One of the most important factors to consider when hiring an antiques or fine art mover is the company’s available moving insurance or liability coverage.
 The U.S. Department of Transportation (USDOT) requires all licensed carriers to hold at least limited liability, which covers items at $0.60 per pound per item.
 But we recommend companies that offer additional coverage options.